greatavi/Giphy/README.md

 * Could spend more time to do better layout (like mosaic)
 * Could also replace Load more button with Infinite Scroll
 * Could use Redux for state management
+* Could make the Searchbox sticky using something like react-sticky to make it more user friendly